solana-labs/solana/docs/src/cli/delegate-stake.md

 `<ACCOUNT_PUBKEY>`.

 Note that stake takes several epochs to "cool down".
-Attempts to delegate stake in the cooldown period will fail.
+Attempts to delegate stake in the cool down period will fail.

 ## Split Stake

 All stake in a stake account is delegated to a single validator.
-If you'd prefer to spread your stake over multiple validators use the `solana split-stake` command to duplicate stake accounts and split your tokens between them:
+If you would prefer to spread your stake over multiple validators use the `solana split-stake` command to duplicate stake accounts and split your tokens between them: